chiedo/leadership/README.md

 I'm motivated by challenges, learning, relationships, and winning.

-All in the best way possible.
-I've got to be aligned and excited about the mission and the vision.
+I've got to be aligned and excited about the mission, the vision, and the brand.

 And it's got to be good for humanity.